HugoCornelis/userdocs/tutorial-networks/tutorial-networks.rst

   - /two_cells/2/soma/Ex_channel
   - /two_cells/2/soma/spike

-The network can be explored in more detail by invoking the 'Studio
+The network can be explored in more detail by invoking the `Studio
 <../studio/studio.html>`_ from the G-shell using explore command::

   genesis > explore